CyVerse-learning-materials/cyverse_mooc/step3.rst

        A. Create public and private teams
        B. Search for data and apps
-       C. Send message to other cyverse users
+       C. Send message to other CyVerse users
-       D. Instantiate environments like Jupyter and Rstudio
+       D. Launch environments like Jupyter and Rstudio

        .. admonition:: Answer